-Massachusetts Medical Malpractice – Failure to Diagnose Prostate Cancer
+Failure to Diagnose or Misdiagnosis of Prostate Cancer in Massachusetts

 A failure to diagnose prostate cancer creates a dangerous situation for the victim.
 Any negligence on the doctor’s part could lead to serious consequences such as complete removal of the testicles and radiation placed inside the body.
 If anyone has been a victim of such type of negligence, he should contact the law firm of Parker Scheer immediately to schedule a consultation.
-A failure to diagnose prostate cancer could be the reason for an otherwise preventable death.
+A failure to diagnose prostate cancer or misdiagnosis of prostate cancer could be the reason for an otherwise preventable death.

 The prostate in a male is the walnut-sized gland that produces seminal fluid to feed and transport sperm correctly.
 In best-case scenarios, prostate cancer remains confined to the gland and progresses very slowly.
 In this stage, it is easily treatable.
 However, in some cases, cancer spreads beyond the prostate very quickly (usually to the bones and lymph nodes) and needs immediate attention.
 Signs that a patient may have prostate cancer include pain in the area, trouble urinating, erectile dysfunction, and problems having sexual intercourse.
 There are more symptoms that may present themselves as cancer progresses.
 These later symptoms include pain in the bones, such as the spine or ribs, as well as weakness in the legs (caused by cancer in the spine) and incontinence.

 Men who have a history of prostate cancer in their families are at a higher risk for the disease.
 Additional risk factors include obesity and advanced age.
 In fact, the current average age for those receiving a diagnosis is 70 years old.
 Because of this, it testing is recommended for some men starting at age 50, or earlier depending on risk factors in play for this patient.